google/WebFundamentals/src/content/en/fundamentals/accessibility/01-focus/focus-seven.md

 >
 >In this example, when the focus ring disappears, you can either use `document.activeElement` from the console, or you can run the accessibility audit to actively check for other things you may have overlooked.

 Once you know which offscreen element is being focused, you can set it to `display: none` or `visibility: hidden`, and then set it back to `display: block` or `visibility: visible` before showing it to the user.
-You could even give the element a tabindex of -1 and call focus on it when it appears on screen, although you must be careful with this approach because the element would still be visible to screen readers.
+You could even give the element a `tabindex` of -1 and call focus on it when it appears on screen (although you should be careful with this approach, because the element would still be visible to screen readers).

 Here's a sample page where the focus seems to get lost as we tab around.
 It is probably focusing something offscreen, but exactly which element isn't obvious.